Pay-per-mile car insurance: Our recommendation

 Who should consider pay-per-mile car insurance?

-We're all different when it comes to our driving habits, and what you might think is little driving, an insurer might see differently, but a good rule of thumb is that you're a good candidate for pay-per-mile car insurance if:
+A good rule of thumb is that you're a good candidate for pay-per-mile car insurance if:

 1. You're retired.
 You don’t commute and only drive occasionally to run errands.